dell/csm-docs/content/docs/tooling/cli/_index.md

 > | volumeBindingMode  | Immediate |
 > | csi-volume-prefx   | csivol    |
 > | csi-node-prefix    | csi-node  |

+##### Output

+Outputs help text

+---

+### dellctl install powerstore

+This command deploys the CSI PowerStore driver and optional modules in your Kubernetes or OpenShift environment.

 ##### Examples: